LucaBon/weakly_semi-supervised_segmentation/README.md

 EncDecUnpool network based on VGG16 has been designed.
 It is inspired by Deconvnet "Learning Deconvolution Network for Semantic Segmentation", H. Noh et al.

-The network returns two outputs:
-* one for the pixel-wise classification and
-* one for the multiclass image classification